San Benito River

 The San Benito River is a 109 mi long river flowing northwesterly between the Diablo Range and the Gabilan Range, on the Central Coast of California.
-The river begins in southeasternmost San Benito County, California and ends in the extreme northwestern part of the county, where it is tributary to the Pajaro River.
+The river begins in southeasternmost San Benito County, California and ends in the extreme northwestern part of the county, where it is a tributary to the Pajaro River.
 The San Benito River is longer than the Pajaro River and it drains more area, although it has proportionally lower flows.

 History

 Father Juan Crespí, in his expedition in 1772, named the river in honor of San Benito (Spanish)/ Saint Benedict (English), the patron saint of monasticism.

 Watershed and Course

-The San Benito River drains a 530 sqmi watershed.
-Tres Pinos Creek is its major tributary.
-From its headwaters at elevation at 4760 ft beginning southeast of Santa Rita Peak in the Diablo Range at extreme southern San Benito County, the river flows to Hernandez Reservoir, formed by a dam built in the early 1960s for irrigation supply and flood control.
+The San Benito River drains a 530 sqmi watershed and flows roughly along the San Andreas Fault between the Gabilan Range to the west and the Diablo Range and south Santa Clara Valley to the east.
+Its headwaters begin at elevation at 4760 ft beginning southeast of Santa Rita Peak in the Diablo Range just south of southern San Benito County in extreme western Fresno County.
+From there the river crosses quickly northwest to San Benito County and thence to Hernandez Reservoir, formed by a dam built in the early 1960s for irrigation supply and flood control.
 The lake has a storage capacity of 18000 acre feet.
 Below the dam, the streambed is mostly dry during the summer, as the Central Coast receives almost all of its rain during the winter.
 As the river courses north by northwest it passes through the small communities of San Benito, then Paicines, and then Tres Pinos, before eventually reaching Hollister, California where it turns west into the San Juan Valley and follows the northern hills before turning north to its confluence with the Pajaro River, about 15 mi upstream from the latter river's outlet in Monterey Bay.
+Tres Pinos Creek is its major tributary.